 - Neural and biomechanical mechanisms of postural control and balance in older adults and the role of attention and awareness in fall prevention.

 - Postural control and movement analysis measures and the development of physical therapy interventions for children with cancer and childhood survivors of cancer.

 - Neuromotor and biomechanical control of posture, balance, and locomotion and their rehabilitation to improve function in older adult clinical populations including Parkinson’s disease and chronic stroke.

 - Clinical trials to prevent falls in older people.

 - Research that examines the influence of exercise and lifestyle interventions on muscle and mobility function in older adults with chronic disease.

-Applicants are strongly encouraged to review the faculty research on the PTRS department website under research.
+Applicants are strongly encouraged to review the faculty research on the PT department website under research.